dart-maven-plugin/dart-maven-plugin/README.md

 #Maven Dart Plugin

-The Dart Maven Plugin provides integration of Dart into a maven build process.
+The Dart Maven Plugin provides integration for Google Dart into a maven build process.
+It looks for folders with [dart package layout](http://pub.dartlang.org/doc/package-layout.html)

 #Setup